 Here are five easy steps to plan your career:

 1. Find out more about choosing a career

 Service Canada has a series of quizzes to help you explore your work abilities, learning styles and work values.
 To access the quizzes and other resources, you need to create a free account with Service Canada.
 Click here to create an account which can be done in less than a minute.
 Once you create an account, you are logged in.
 Click the link to Career Navigator in the menu on the left side of the page and start taking quizzes.
 There is also a host of other resources available for you on this site.

 Now that you know about yourself, what types of work would be a good fit?

-- The Ontario Ministry of Training, Colleges and Universities offers information about choosing a career.
+- The Ministry of Advanced Education and Skills Development offers information about choosing a career.

 - Ontario workinfonet.ca (OnWIN) has employment, career, and labour market information specific to Ontario.